 How to Set and Reach Savings Goals

 Setting specific savings goals will help you to begin saving money.
-When you are just putting money into the bank on a regular basis, it can be easier to withdraw it for various reasons or overspending, and using some of your money earmarked for savings is easier to justify.
-For these reasons, it is important to be saving for a specific reason.
-You may be working towards several goals at once, or you may be focused on a specific goal that you want to meet.
+When you are just putting money into the bank on a regular basis, it can be easier to withdraw it for various reasons.
+You can easily overspend and use some of the money you had earmarked for savings.
+For these reasons, it is important to save for a specific target or goal.
+You may be working toward several objectives at once, or you may be focused on one specific goal that you want to meet.

+Tally up all of your monthly savings goals into a lump sum.
 You will need to find that amount of money in your budget.
-You should set up the savings so that it happens automatically.
-Some companies will direct deposit part of your check into a savings account or you can have your bank automatically draft that amount into a savings account on payday.
+You should set this up so that it happens automatically, before you even have a chance to spend the money on something else.
+Some companies will direct deposit part of your check into a savings account or you can have your bank automatically draft that amount into a savings account every payday.

 Use the Right Savings Tool

 You should also find the right type of account for your savings goal.
 If you are looking at saving money for longer than five years, consider mutual funds.
 You may also want to open a high-yield savings account to earn more interest on your savings balance every month.

 Money market accounts through your bank or credit union often offer good rates of return.
 In the past, certificates of deposit (CDs) have offered good rates of return, but you should compare them to other accounts.
 Most of these options will offer a lower rate of return than other investments such as mutual funds, exchange-traded funds, and equities, which have historically garnered larger annual returns.

 You do not want to put an emergency fund into a CD or other account that is locked from withdrawals.
 You can be penalized if you need to access the money before the term is complete.
 Savings bonds do not offer an option that will help you reach your goals quickly, either.

 Whichever savings vehicle you pick, set up monthly automatic transfers to make moving the money around easy.
 Just be sure to have enough to cover each monthly savings goal so that you don't overdraft your account.